Classification of the Indigenous languages of the Americas: Sapir (1929): Encyclopædia Britannica

 Below is Edward Sapir's (1929) famous Encyclopædia Britannica classification.
 Note that Sapir's classification was controversial at the time and it additionally was an original proposal (unusual for general encyclopedias).
 Sapir was part of a "lumper" movement in Native American language classification.
 Sapir himself writes of his classification: "A more far-reaching scheme than Powell's [1891 classification], suggestive but not demonstrable in all its features at the present time" (Sapir 1929: 139).
-Sapir's classifies all the languages in North America into only 6 families: Eskimo–Aleut, Algonkin–Wakashan, Nadene, Penutian, Hokan–Siouan, and Aztec–Tanoan.
+Sapir's classifies all the languages in North America into only 6 families: Eskimo–Aleut, Algonkin–Wakashan, Na-Dene, Penutian, Hokan–Siouan, and Aztec–Tanoan.
 Sapir's classification (or something derivative) is still commonly used in general languages-of-the-world type surveys.
 (Note that the question marks that appear in Sapir's list below are present in the original article.)